 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
-Such information may be useful in evaluating a government's near-term financing requirements.
-Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds in the fund financial statements with similar information presented for governmental activities in the government-wide financial statements.
-By doing so, readers may better understand the long-term impact of the government's nearterm financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Such information may be useful in evaluating a government-wide financial statements, it is useful to compare the information presented for governmental funds in the fund financial statements with similar information presented for governmental activities in the government-wide financial statements with similar information presented for governmental activities in the government's near-term financing so, readers may better understand the long-term impact of the government's near-term financing be useful funds balances here and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.